cccbr/runningatower/content/docs/020-communication/index.md

 ![Exeter Cathedral, Devon](exeter_cathedral_350.jpg)

-Elsewhere in religious buildings, for example in ***[C of E](../170-glossary/#c-of-e)*** cathedrals, churches of other denominations and other religious buildings worldwide, there are likely to be different arrangements and terminology.
+Elsewhere, for example in ***[C of E](../170-glossary/#c-of-e)*** cathedrals, churches of other denominations and other religious buildings worldwide, there are likely to be different lines of authority.

 ![Mobile Belfry 2 at CCCBR, Nottingham](Mobile2_350.jpg)